rcdexta/hash19/README.md

 ###4.
 Bulk Injections

-Left to itself with associations, when the root JSON is a large collection with none of the associations populated in the first place, there will several triggers fired for each item in the collection.
+Left to itself with associations, when the root JSON is a large collection with none of the associations populated in the first place, there will be several triggers fired for each item in the collection.
 This is the HTTP equivalent of `N+1` in the ORM world.
 To avoid this, Hash19 supports association injections.
 Let's dive into an example:

 ```ruby
 class SuperHeroes < Hashable